jota975x/OpenVLARobotControl/README.md

 Everything can be ran from the AutoNAV.ipynb jupyter notebook
 1. Run AutoNAV.ipynb, select p.GUI to run with the PyBullet GUI or p.DIRECT for headless version
-2. Results can be visualized using results_vis.ipynb
+2. Results can be visualized using results_vis.ipynb State, Goal and Reward defintion can be observed in `utils.py`, additionally, this file includes functions for differential driving and environment set up.
+Model definition is located in `SAC.py`.
+LiDAR data collection function is located in `lidar.py`.
+Robot URDF files and meshes can be obtained from the 'diff_drive_robot' folder.

 # OpenVLA Custom Fine-Tune
 1. The "Create Dataset" notebook creates our data from our simulation environment in pybullet.
 We will have both text commands and simulation images for the LoRa fine-tuning.